gclimon/gclimon.github.io/_pages/about.md

 During my PhD, I have been focused primarily on the question of feasibility and limitations of machine learning (ML) applications for emulating the physical parameterizations in climate models.
 Physical parameterizations are responsible for the sub-grid scale processes occuring in the atmosphere but cannot be explicitly resolved with the fluid flow calculations.
 Thus, they are parameterized and are responsible for significant bias and uncertainty in GCMs.
 Working with the Community Atmosphere Model (CAM), the atmospheric component of the Community Earth System Model developed by NCAR, we have been able to train and test ML emulators for various simplified model configurations.
 We recently showed how offline random forest emulators can be highly skillful for various idealized CAM configurations, but with just minor increases in complexity we do observe non-negligible decreases in skill.
 Details on the promises and potential limitations of these techniques, as well as comparisons to baseline neural network implementations, can be found in my recent manuscript [available here](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022MS003395).

 Currently, my projects consist of testing online implementations of my random forest and neural network emulators, as well as the development of an object-oriented Python library for development ML emulators for parameterization schemes.
-The coupling project is an extension of the work in our recent maniscript (Limon, 2023) and has required a significant amount of troubleshooting both from a hardward and software standpoint.
+The coupling project is an extension of the work in our recent maniscript (Limon & Jablonowski, 2023) and has required a significant amount of troubleshooting both from a hardward and software standpoint.
 The workflow software is something we believe the community would be greatly interested in for future researchers to be able to pre- and post-process their data, as well as create, train, test, and export their ML models in a signular python workflow.